uswitch/blueshift/README.md

 ## TODO

+* Add exception handling when cleaning uploaded files from S3
 * Change `KeyWatcher` to identify when directories are deleted, can exit the watcher process and remove from the list of watched directories.
 If it's added again later can then just create a new process.
 * Add safety check when processing data files- ensure that the header line of the TSV file matches the contents of `manifest.edn`